 The Betta Medicine Cabinet

 Why is a betta medicine cabinet important?
-Often times, it is good to have certain items on hand for general care or in case of emergency for your bettas and it is helpful to have them all of your supplies in one place.
+Why do we need to learn more about the betta medicine cabinet?
+Oftentimes, it is good to have certain items on hand for general care or in case of emergency for your bettas and it is helpful to have all of your supplies in one place.
 Also, it is a place you can keep all sorts of medicines and as your betta gets sick, if you do not have what he or she needs, you can get it then and add it to your cabinet for future use (not that I hope you would need to use it again!)

 Aquarium Salt